SyncfusionExamples/How-to-control-the-visibility-of-all-series-with-a-single-legend-item-in-Cartesian-chart/README.md

 # How-to-control-the-visibility-of-all-series-with-a-single-legend-item-in-Cartesian-chart
-This article in the Syncfusion Knowledge Base explains how to control the visibility of all series with a single legend item in Cartesian chart

 This article will explain the step to control the visibility of all series with a single legend item in a [Cartesian chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts).
 **Step 1:** Initialize the [ChartLegend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html) and set the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html#Syncfusion_Maui_Charts_ChartLegend_ToggleSeriesVisibility) as true to control the series visibility.

 **[XAML]**